agb32/cosmadoc/docs/source/facilities.md

 ## COSMA8

 The COSMA8 prototype system entered service in October 2020.
 It was then extended in early 2021, to become the initial COSMA8 installation.
-This is undergoing science commissioning until October 2021, when it will enter full service.
-It is the first COSMA system to reach Petascale, with 1.37PF achieved on the HPL benchmark (RMax), and a 1.9PF peak performance.
-Each node has 4.2 TFLOP HPL performance.
+A phase-2 extension was then installed in 2023, entering service in October 2023 with 528 nodes.
+It is the first COSMA system to reach Petascale, with ~2PF on the HPL benchmark (RMax), and a ~3PF peak performance.
+Each node has at least 4.2 TFLOP HPL performance.

 It is currently comprised of:

-- 360 compute nodes with 1 TB RAM and dual 64-core AMD EPYC 7H12 water-cooled processors at 2.6GHz
+- 528 compute nodes with 1 TB RAM and dual 64-core AMD EPYC water-cooled processors
+  - Of which, 360 compute nodes are Rome 7H12 processors at 2.6GHz
-  - To be upgraded with an additional 168 nodes with dual Milan 7763 processors at 2.45GHz
+  - and 168 nodes are Milan 7763 processors at 2.45GHz
 - 2 login nodes with 2 TB RAM and dual 32-core AMD EPYC 7542 processors at 2.9GHz
 - 2 fat nodes with 4 TB RAM and dual 64-core AMD EPYC 7702 processors at 2.2GHz
-- 1 AMD GPU nodes with 6 MI50 GPUs (32GB), 1TB RAM, dual 16-core AMD EPYC 7282 processors at 2.8GHz
+- 1 AMD GPU node with 6 MI50 GPUs (32GB), 1TB RAM, dual 16-core AMD EPYC 7282 processors at 2.8GHz
 - 1 AMD Milan node with a MI100 GPU, 1TB RAM, dual 64-core AMD EPYC Milan 7713 processors at 2GHz
 - 2 AMD Milan nodes with 2x MI200 GPUs each, 1TB RAM, dual 64-core processors
 - 1 NVIDIA GPU node with 10 V100 GPUs (32GB), 768GB RAM, dual Intel Xeon Gold 5218 processors at 2.3GHz
 - 2 console nodes with a single 16-core AMD EPYC 7302 processor at 3GHz and 256GB RAM

 The interconnect is Mellanox HDR, 200GBit/s, with a non-blocking fat tree topology.

-The full initial COSMA8 system is due to enter service in October 2021.

 Information about using COSMA8 can be found [here](cosma8.md).